-If I had a dollar for everytime someone asked me about stormwater regulations, stormwater permits, or NPDES permits, I would have retired long ago.
-Many folks, from our clients, to new customers, to attendees in environmental training courses ask about them since so many different industrial (and commercial) operations across the country do in fact need some type of NPDES stormwater permit.
+If I had a dollar for every time someone asked me about stormwater regulations, stormwater permits, or NPDES permits, I would have retired long ago.
+For a lot of people, from our clients to new customers to attendees in environmental training courses ask about them since so many different industrial (and commercial) operations across the country do in fact need some type of NPDES stormwater permit.

-Many say this is a natural process, and to a certain extent it is.
+Many say this is a natural process, and to a certain extent, it is.
 Before there were people on this planet, streams still got dirty due to dirt from runoff and erosion when it rained.
-But now, man’s activities contribute to this process through the use of chemicals, land-clearing activities associated with development, fertilizer usage, fuel spills, exposed materials in stockpiles, garbage, and much more.
-Clearly we have the ability in today’s world to add a lot of pollution to stormwater runoff.
+But now, man’s activities contribute to this process through the use of chemicals, land-clearing activities associated with development, fertilizer usage, fuel spills, exposed materials, garbage, and much more.
+Clearly, we have the ability in today’s world to add a lot of pollution to stormwater runoff.
+Hence, stormwater permits.